 The sensor logs all events (alert, error, status, and debug messages) in a persistent, circular buffer.
 The sensor also generates IP logs.
 The messages and IP logs are accessible through the CLI, IDM, and ASDM.

-The IPS applications use the Logger to log messages.
-The Logger sends log messages at any of five levels of severity: debug, timing, warning, error, and fatal.
-The Logger writes the log messages to /usr/cids/idsRoot/log/main.log, which is a circular text file.
+The IPS applications use Logger to log messages.
+Logger sends log messages at any of five levels of severity: debug, timing, warning, error, and fatal.
+Logger writes the log messages to /usr/cids/idsRoot/log/main.log, which is a circular text file.
 New messages overwrite older messages when the file reaches its maximum size; therefore the last message written may not appear at the end of the main.log.
-Search for the string “= END OF FILE =” to locate the last line written to the main.log.
+Search for the string "= END OF FILE =" to locate the last line written to the main.log.

 The main.log is included in the show tech-support command output.
-If the message is logged at warning level or above (error or fatal), the Logger converts the message to an evError event (with the corresponding error severity) and inserts it in the Event Store.
+If the message is logged at warning level or above (error or fatal), Logger converts the message to an evError event (with the corresponding error severity) and inserts it in Event Store.

-The Logger can control what log messages are generated by each application by controlling the logging severity for different logging zones.
+Logger can control what log messages are generated by each application by controlling the logging severity for different logging zones.
 You would only access the individual-zone-control of the logger service at the request and supervision of a TAC engineer or developer.
 For troubleshooting purposes, TAC might request that you turn on debug logging.

 The InterfaceApp is a subsystem of the MainApp, which is used for configuring and managing the Ethernet interfaces on the IPS device.
 There are two types of interfaces—management interfaces and sensing interfaces.
 The management interface is used for managing the IPS device using management applications, such as the IDM, IME, CSM, or CLI.The sensing interfaces represent the packet interfaces, which are used for directing the traffic meant for inspection.
 In addition to configuration, the InterfaceApp also provides packet statistics for the interfaces.